 You should be aiming to save at least six months’ worth of expenses in this account, to be used in the following situations only:

 - You’ve lost your job and need to continue paying rent, bills, and other living expenses.

 - You have a medical or dental emergency.

 - Your car breaks down, and it’s your primary form of transportation.

 - You have emergency home expenses — e.g., your AC breaks down in 100°F-plus weather, your roof is leaking, your basement is flooded, your toilet is overflowing, etc.

 - You have bereavement-related expenses, like travel costs for a family funeral.

 4. Priority savings

-This account holds money for annual or semiannual payments (income taxes, property taxes, home insurance) and for important goals — payments on student loans, the down payment for a house, or college savings for your child.
+This account holds money for annual or semiannual payments (income taxes, property taxes, home insurance) and for important goals — payments on student loans, the down payment for a house, contributions to your retirement accounts, or college savings for your child.

 Learn More About Renter’s Insurance… and Whether You Need It